MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 ### Plans
 An api need plan to be subscribed.
-Plan need name, eventually description and mostly an [otoroshi instance](../tenantusage/1-otoroshi.md) It's possible to allow multiple apikey for a plan for teams.
+Plan need name, eventually description and mostly an @ref:[otoroshi instance](../tenantusage/1-otoroshi.md).
+It's possible to allow multiple apikeys for a plan for teams.

-It's important to choose a type of plan need to be choosen :
+It's important to choose a type of plan :

-* free without quotas: a plan with unlimited number of calls per day and per month
+* free without quotas: a plan with unlimited number of calls per day and per month.
 * free with quotas: a plan with limited number of calls per day and per month.
 Quotas set by default but can be overwritten.
 * quotas with limit: a priced plan with limited number of calls per day and per month.
 Quotas set by default but can be overwritten.
 A fixed cost by month can be set.
 * quotas without limit: a priced plan with unlimited number of calls per day and per month.
 Quotas set by default but can be overwritten.
 A fixed cost by month can be set.
 The cost per additional requests can be set.
 * pay per use: a plan priced on usage.
 A fixed cost by month can be set.
 The cost per additional requests can be set.

 ### Swagger
-The swagger can be an url or just some content paste on the UI
+The swagger can be an url or just some content paste on the UI.

 ### Testing
-You can enable the testing for your ap.
+You can enable the testing for your API.
 Click on the `Generate a dedicated testing key in Otoroshi` to choose an otoroshi instance and and service group which is used to receive the testing apikey.

 @@@warning